 Foods That Can Be Labeled As "Gluten-Free"

-Whether a food is manufactured to be free of gluten or by nature is free of gluten, it may bear a gluten-free labeling claim if it meets all FDA requirements for a gluten-free food.
-Foods/beverages like bottled spring water, fruits, vegetables, and eggs are naturally gluten free.
-However, because the “gluten free” claim isn’t required to be on a food package, it may not appear even if the food is, in fact, gluten-free.
+Whether a food is manufactured to be free of gluten or by nature is free of gluten, it may bear a “gluten-free” labeling claim if it meets all FDA requirements for a gluten-free food.
+Some foods and beverages, such as bottled spring water, fruits, vegetables, and eggs, are naturally gluten-free.
+However, because a “gluten-free” claim isn’t required to be on a food package, it may not appear even if the food is, in fact, gluten-free.

 What About Restaurants?

-FDA recognizes that compliance with the gluten-free rule in processed foods and food served in restaurants is important for the health of people with celiac disease.
+FDA recognizes that compliance with the gluten-free regulation in processed foods and food served in restaurants is important for the health of people with celiac disease.

-In August 2013, FDA issued final rule that established a federal definition of the term ‘”gluten-free” for food manufacturers that voluntarily label FDA-regulated foods as “gluten-free.”
-This definition is intended to provide a reliable way for people with celiac disease to avoid gluten, and we expect that restaurants’ use of “gluten-free” labeling will be consistent with the federal definition.
-The deadline for compliance with the rule is not until August 2014, although we have encouraged the food industry to bring its labeling into compliance with the new definition as soon as possible.
+FDA’s regulation established a federal definition of the term “gluten-free” for food manufacturers that voluntarily label FDA-regulated foods as “gluten-free.”
+The definition was intended to provide a reliable way for people with celiac disease to avoid gluten, and it is expected that restaurants’ use of gluten-free labeling will be consistent with the federal definition.

-Given the public health significance of “gluten-free” labeling, we encourage the restaurant industry to move quickly to ensure that its use of “gluten-free” labeling is consistent with the federal definition and look forward to working with the industry to support their education and outreach to restaurants.
+Given the public health significance of gluten-free labeling, FDA also encouraged the restaurant industry to move quickly to ensure that its use of gluten-free labeling was consistent with the federal definition.

 In addition, state and local governments play an important role in oversight of restaurants.
-We expect to work with our state and local government partners with respect to gluten-free labeling in restaurants.
-We will consider enforcement action as needed, alone or with other agencies, to protect consumers.
+FDA works with state and local government partners with respect to gluten-free labeling in restaurants, and will consider appropriate action as needed, alone or with other agencies, to protect consumers.

-The new regulation doesn’t require manufacturers to place a food’s gluten-free claim in any specific location on the food label.
-So, manufacturers may choose where they place a gluten-free claim, as long as it doesn’t interfere with mandatory labeling information and meets the regulatory requirements.
+The regulation doesn’t require manufacturers to place a food’s “gluten-free” claim in any specific location on the food label.
+So, manufacturers may choose where they place a “gluten-free” claim, as long as it doesn’t interfere with mandatory labeling information and meets the regulatory requirements.

 - Some manufacturers may choose to include the logo of a gluten-free certification program on their food labels; however, FDA does not endorse, accredit, or recommend any particular third-party gluten-free certification program.

-Packaging of some foods that were labeled as “gluten-free” prior to the new regulation may look the same after August 2014 because the foods already met the new definition and did not need revised packaging.
+- Packaging of some foods that were labeled as “gluten-free” prior to the new regulation may look the same as they did before because the foods already met the new definition and did not need revised packaging.

-For those that do not yet comply, manufacturers have until August of 2014 to bring their labels into compliance, to allow sufficient time to make whatever changes are needed in the formulation or labeling of their foods bearing a gluten-free claim.
-After August 2014, a food that is labeled “gluten-free” but fails to meet the requirements of the regulation will be subject to regulatory action by FDA.
+Manufacturers had until August of 2014 to bring their labels into compliance, allowing them sufficient time to make whatever changes were needed in the formulation or labeling of their foods bearing a “gluten-free” claim.
+Today, a food that is labeled as “gluten-free” but fails to meet the requirements of the regulation is subject to regulatory action by FDA.

-Health Effects: Anyone who becomes ill or experiences adverse health effects that they believe are associated with having eaten a particular food, including individuals with food allergies and those with celiac disease, should first seek appropriate medical care.
+Individuals who have experienced an injury or illness that they believe is associated with having eaten a particular food, including individuals with food allergies and those with celiac disease, should first seek appropriate medical care.
 Afterward, individuals should contact FDA.